Now, I’m sure you will agree with me when I say:

 Why don’t I recommend aquarium test strips?

-I have been keeping fish for 15 years now.
+I have been keeping fish for over 30 years now.
 I used test strips when I started, and I can tell you with a straight face – test strips suck!

 Test strips sucked then, and they suck now.